 Cordyceps mushrooms are one of hundreds of mushroom species.
 A specific type called cordyceps militaris has gained more recent attention for its role in helping the body manage the stress hormone cortisol.
 These mushrooms are considered adaptogens, natural compounds that help the body adapt to stress.

 By supporting lower cortisol levels, cordyceps mushrooms can reduce oxidative stress, fight fatigue, and help naturally balance your testosterone levels.
 Since this ‘shroom is not readily available in our diets, it’s typically taken in supplement form.
 Before you go foraging for it in the forest, it’s another ingredient we’ve included in our Testosterone System.
 Besides, unless you’re a fungi fundi, it’s probably best to stick to it in supplement form.

 The Bottom Line

 If you feel you have low testosterone, speak to your doctor and get your levels checked.
-Ask them about the best diet and supplements for you to optimize your cortisol.
+Ask them about the best diet and supplements for you to optimize your hormone levels.